How to dispute a Synergy bill in Perth: a step-by-step guide

 If the dispute escalates, documentation of your own meter readings and the sequence of Synergy's responses is important.

-Step 6 — Escalate to the Energy Ombudsman of WA
+Step 6: Escalate to the Energy and Water Ombudsman WA

-If Synergy's response is unsatisfactory, you can escalate to the Energy Ombudsman of Western Australia (EWAWA) at no cost to you.
+If Synergy's response is unsatisfactory, you can escalate to the Energy and Water Ombudsman Western Australia (EWOWA) at no cost to you.

-The EWAWA handles disputes between residential customers and energy companies in WA.
+The EWOWA handles disputes between residential customers and energy companies in WA.
 They can direct Synergy to:

 - Conduct a meter test